How do I get my cat to cuddle at night?

 • Essentially, you must create an atmosphere that your cat will gravitate toward for their sleeping sessions.

-• In my case, freshly cleaned sheets didn’t work because my particular cat likes wrapping himself up in things that contain my scent.
+• In our case, freshly cleaned sheets didn’t work because my particular cat likes wrapping himself up in things that contain my scent.

-So, I put on an old sweatshirt and next thing you know he was sleeping right to me.
 In your case, it might be something completely different.
-With this in mind, try and notice what items your cat likes sleeping on and what’s similar about them.
+With this in mind, try to notice what items your cat likes sleeping on and what’s similar about them.

 Step 7: Once They Come into the Bed, Praise Them